varlardohaeris/emacs-archives/melpa/buttons-readme.txt

-A library and template language to define and visualize hierarchies of keymaps.
+A library and template language to define and visualize keymap hierarchies.